r-lib/xml2/README.md

 xml_name(h)
 ```

-There are three key classes:
+There are two key classes:

 * `xml_doc()`: the complete document.
 Acting on a document is usually the same
   as acting on the root node of the document.